robolyst/osquant/content/papers/dockerising-interactive-brokers-client-portal-api/index.md

 The problem is that you need to install and run a Java runtime environment on your local machine.

-If you're anything like me, the idea of installing and running an environment so that you can install and run a webserver so that you can make REST requests seems convoluted.
-It also means there are two new systems to manage, the Java runtime environment and the webserver.
+If you're anything like me, the idea of installing and running an environment so that you can install and run a web server so that you can make REST requests seems convoluted.
+It also means there are two new systems to manage, the Java runtime environment and the web server.

 # The Solution

 I have made a Docker container for the Client Portal API.
-The container makes running the webserver as easy as executing one command.
+The container makes running the web server as easy as executing one command.
 And you can use docker-compose to orchestrate your application and its dependencies.

-The container is increadibly light weight.
+The container is light weight.
 As of this writing, the image is less than 70MBs!

 Creating the image is a matter of downloading the portal, unzipping and running.
 The `Dockerfile` for this is: